sajacy/google-sheets-what-if-analysis/README.md

 4. Save the script file (File > Save).
 5. Reload your Google Sheet.

-\* This project is currently pending review as an Add-On.
-Hopefully, in the future, you can simply search for "What-If Analysis" in the Add-Ons store (in Google Sheets: Add-Ons > Get Add-Ons).

 ### Usage

 After installing the add-on, you should have a menu item **What-If Analysis > Create Data Table**.

 This will try to create a data table from the currently-selected cell range.

-For example, to create a 2-dimensional (2-variate) Data Table, you need to select a range where the model output (formula) is the top-left cell, and where the two sets of values are provided along the first row and first column.
+For example, to create a 2-dimensional (bivariate) Data Table, you need to select a range where the model output (formula) is the top-left cell, and where the two sets of values are provided along the first row and first column.
 The add-on will fill in the rest of the cells.